-5.3 Plug-and-play filters: co-BFS
+4.3.
+Plug-and-play filters: Vectorization

 As stated above, thanks to filter-stream programming model, different filter implementations and various hardware such as GPUs can be used easily and efficiently if desired.
-Here, we show that using the SpMM-based approach described in Section 2.5, one can modify the ComputeCC filter in Figure 5 (or the Executor filters in Figure 6) to increase the performance.
-For this experiment, we swapped the Executor filter with one that uses the co-BFS algorithm which computes 32 BFSs from different sources concurrently.
+Here, we show that using the SpMM-based approach described in Section 2.5, one can modify the ComputeCC filter in Figure 5 (or the Executor filters in Figure 6) to increase the speedup.
+For this experiment, we changed the filter in a way that 32 BFSs from different sources are executed in parallel to update the corresponding closeness centrality values.
 The results of the experiments with 15, 31, and 63 working nodes are shown in Figure 12.
-Using co-BFS (and coupled with multiple StreamingMaster and Aggregator) improves the performance of the regular version by a factor ranging from 2.2 to 9.3 depending on the graph and number of working nodes.
+Using a different kernel with vectorization (and coupled with multiple StreamingMaster and Aggregator) improves the performance of the non-vectorized version by a factor ranging from 2.2 to 9.3 depending on the graph and number of working nodes.